Time Series Terminal Whitepaper

 Goodness of the Probabilistic Prediction

-The realised value follows well the predicted conditional distribution?
+Does the realised value follow well the predicted conditional distribution generally?

-We denote by realised probability level how much probability mass in the predicted conditional distribution is below the realised value.
+For a given time point, we denote by realised probability level how much probability mass in the predicted conditional distribution is below the realised value.
 It is always a value between 0 and 1.
 One may prove that if the prediction is well done, the realised probability level should be distributed uniformly between 0 and 1.
-It cannot hover most often around a particular area between 0 and 1.
+It cannot hover around any particular smaller area between 0 and 1.
 It is therefore equivalent to testing the hypothesis:

-Let us run a statistical test which would produce a p-value as an indicator for the goodness of fit of the sample, under the hypothesis it did come from the uniform distribution.
+Let us run a statistical test which would produce a p-value as an indicator for the goodness of fit, under the hypothesis it did come from the uniform distribution.
 The p-value is always a value between 0 and 1 for any statistical test.
 For our sample above, we obtain p-value 0.0013.

 Trading Backtest